Deandre Ayton: Early life

-Ayton's father is Nigerian and his mother is of Jamaican and Bahamian heritage.
-Ayton moved from the Bahamas to San Diego, California to play high school basketball.
+Ayton's father is Nigerian and his mother is of Jamaican heritage.
+He began playing basketball in the fourth grade.
+By age 12, he was 6 ft 5 in.
+Ayton moved from The Bahamas to San Diego, California, to play high school basketball.

 High school career

 Ayton attended Balboa School in California and started on the varsity basketball team for two years.
 As a sophomore in 2014–15, Ayton led Balboa to a 17–14 record, averaging 21 points, 16 rebounds and 6.9 blocks per game.
 He racked up double-doubles in 21 of 22 regular season games.
 That summer, he averaged 16.5 points, 13.5 rebounds and 2.2 blocks a game for Supreme Court AAU (California) on the Under Armour circuit.

 Ayton in 2015–16, his junior year, transferred to Hillcrest Prep Academy in Phoenix, Arizona to play out his last two years.
 During this high school year, he became teammates with another top-tier Class of 2017 player in 2018's #2 pick Marvin Bagley III.
 Throughout his junior year, Ayton averaged 29.2 points, 16.7 rebounds, 3.8 blocks per game.

 As a senior in 2016–17, Ayton led Hillcrest to a 33–6 record and national rankings across multiple outlets while averaging 26 points, 15 rebounds and 3.5 blocks.
 He led Hillcrest to a Grind Session World Championship, earning Finals MVP and season MVP.
 While representing the World Select team, Ayton played at the 2016 Nike Hoop Summit, chipping in with eight points to go along with seven rebounds.